OMG: Towards Open-vocabulary Motion Generation via Mixture of Controllers: Methods

 where $\mathbf{x}^{(t)}=\mathbf{x}+\sigma_t \epsilon$ is $t$-step noised motion, noise $\epsilon \sim \mathcal{N}(\mathbf{0},\mathbf{I})$, $\lambda_t$ is the loss weighting factor.
 Furthermore, we introduce geometric losses, analogous to MDM~\cite{tevet2022human}, that contain velocity loss $\mathcal{L}_{vel}$, and foot contact loss $\mathcal{L}_{foot}$ to enforce physical properties and anti-sliding.
 Overall, the unconditional denoiser $\mathcal{D}_{u}$ is thus trained with the following objective:

 In our experiments, $\mathcal{\lambda}_{vel}=30$ and $\mathcal{\lambda}_{foot}=30$.
 The number of diffusion timesteps $T$ is set to 1,000 with cosine noise level schedule~\cite {nichol2021improved}.
 We train all sizes of the model for 1M iterations with a batch size of $256$ using the AdamW~\cite{loshchilov2017decoupled} optimizer with a weight decay of $0$, a maximum learning rate of $10^{-4}$, and a cosine LR schedule with 10K linear warmup steps.
-The models are trained using Pytorch with ZeRO~\cite{rajbhandari2020zero} memory redundancy strategy on 8 NVIDIA A100 GPUs, and the largest model takes 1 week to train.
+The models are trained using Pytorch with ZeRO~\cite{rajbhandari2020zero} memory redundancy strategy on 8 NVIDIA A100 GPUs.
+The largest model OMG-G takes 1500 GPU hours for pre-training.

 \myparagraph{Sliding Random Windows.} During training, we propose sliding random windows that iterate over each motion state frame $x_i$ in the motion dataset to sample motion sequences starting from $x_i$.
 Specifically, for the $i^{th}$ frame, we randomly crop a sub-sequence $\mathbf{x}$ of length $l$ with a random window $[i, i+l)$, where $l\sim \mathcal{U}[1, L]$ is a uniform variable, and $L$ is the hyper-parameter that determines the maximum length of the generated motion sequence of our model.
 This pushes the model to learn the relations among both temporal frames and spatial features of a single motion state to process arbitrary lengths of motions even a single keyframe, to facilitate the following fine-grained control of sub-motions of arbitrary lengths.
-In our experiments, for balancing resolution and duration, the maximum length $L$ of sliding random windows is set to $300$ with the motion frame rate $30$.
+In our experiments, for balancing resolution and duration, the maximum length $L$ of sliding random windows is set to $300$ with the framerate set to $30$.